mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 Can be accessed by base class or any class derived from it.

 ### Internel members
-Can only be accessed by classes declared in the same domain.
+Can only be accessed by a class declared within the same assembly.

 ### Relationship between Base classes and Derived classes